joergkrause/svogv/projects/svogv/README.md

 This library is for making forms.
 Easy and fast.
 It has these advantages:

 * All form parts are being created dynamically by using decorators.
 These control the UI and validation.
-* All styles are based on Bootstrap 4, can be used together with themes and custom parts can be changed.
+* All styles are based on Bootstrap or Material, can be used together with themes and custom parts can be changed.
 * A grid component makes data tables very easy to use.
 * A tree view is another component.
 * Dynamic editors and an autoform component creates the whole form without code.